 The Schwarzbein Principle includes carbohydrates in specific quantities and at specific times throughout the day, which helps control your moods and cravings.
 I tried this for awhile and found it did stabilize my energy and moods, but I had a difficult time not overeating carbohydrates after awhile.

 For group options, one that doesn't cost any money is Overeaters Anonymous.
 They have groups all over the country, so you may find one in your area.
-The ER Fat Burn Formula program, mentioned above, also has on online group format, with the option to continue after the program is over.

-Speed up your metabolism
+Speed up your Metabolism, Reduce Stress, Balance Hormones

 For metabolism support, add coconut oil and other coconut products to your diet.
 Coconut oil is also very nourishing to your thyroid gland, and one of the good fats.